nheidner/renergy-js/src/markdown/en/our-story.md

   With consequent consideration of these aspects, we started the development of tire and waste recovery systems which today reflect the current technological state of the art and, for the first time, allow a to-date unseen affectivity and profitability as well as an outstanding high yield of the employed capital.

-  To Renergy, end-of-life tires as well as waste and residues are valuable raw material resources.
+  To Renergy, end-of-life tyres as well as waste and residues are valuable raw material resources.
 Simple disposal or incineration does not comply with our vision.

   ## Our Team